 While there are several items on the market that can help teach a dog the concept of boundaries such as invisible dog fences that aren’t seen but felt, there is no better option than actually training your dog not to run away in a humane manner.

 Shock Collars vs Dog Training for Off-leash Dogs

 Let's talk about “shock therapy” first.
-While popular and frequently purchased, there’s controversy among veterinarians, dog trainers, and animal behaviorists about how the shocks from these collars affect dogs not only physically but also mentally.
-Most of these devices can be set to a certain intensity, meaning owners can feel comforted that their pet isn’t experiencing pain, but rather a surprising vibration.
+While popular and frequently purchased, there’s controversy about how the shocks from these collars affect dogs not only physically but also mentally.
+Fortunately, these devices can be set to lower intensity, meaning owners can feel comforted that their pet isn’t experiencing pain but rather a surprising vibration.

-Not only that, but when successfully grasped by your pet, this training will make them a more receptive and moldable student as well as create a stronger bond between the two of you.
-There are several tactics on how to practice a reliable dog recall and therefore train a dog to not run away, and when exercised routinely they will not only strengthen your bond with your canine but also teach them that obedience is rewarded, making them a star pupil for future training and behavior.
+When successfully grasped by your pet, this training will also make them a more receptive and moldable student as well as create a stronger bond between the two of you.
+There are several tactics on how to practice a reliable dog recall and train a dog to not run away.

 Why Do Dogs Run Away?

-Before we go into strategies on how to train a dog not to run away, it's important to understand why this happens in the first place and why your pooch doesn't listen.
-Addressing these reasons can help with your goal of preventing this problem.
+Before you attempt any strategies on how to train a dog not to run away, it's important to understand why this happens in the first place and why your pet won't listen.
+Addressing these reasons can help with your goal of preventing the problem.
 There are several reasons as to why do dogs run away, but most commonly it's:

 Boredom.
 Lack of mental and/or physical stimulation is the most common reason why dogs run away from you even if you call them.
 If your pet spends the whole day without any socialization or interaction, he's likely to seek amusement elsewhere.